Lecturer/Senior Lecturer in Psychological

 Ref No: UN3314

 Working with our Psychology team you will be primarily responsible for the delivery of teaching, module leadership and supervision on the PG Certificate in (Low Intensity) Supervisory Training and other CYP IAPT programmes such as, Educational Mental Health Practitioner, Psychological Wellbeing Practitioners in CYP IAPT, Enhanced Evidence Based Practice where appropriate, as well as other programmes we offer such as our MSc CAMH and MSc CCYP.

 As an academic you will also be expected to contribute to the research and scholarly activity output of the subject area, including where appropriate the upcoming REF, and work collegiately with other researchers in Psychology and Counselling.
 This is supported through our research centres and twenty-five days of annual scholarly activity.

 You should be a team player and highly motivated individual.
-You will have a relevant degree and appropriate supervisory training such as an IAPT PG Cert in Supervision or other relevant qualification in supervisory training with a focus on supervision theory.
+You will have a relevant degree and appropriate supervisory training such as an IAPT PG Cert in Supervision or other relevant qualification in supervisory training with a focus on supervision theory is very desirable.
 Additionally, you should be accredited or eligible to work towards accreditation with relevant professional bodies such as the BABCP or UKCP.
-You will preferably have substantial clinical experience delivering supervision, and ideally and working in mental health and/or counseling contexts with children, young people and families.
+You will preferably have substantial clinical experience delivering supervision, and ideally and working in mental health and/or counselling contexts with children, young people and families.

 - A good honours degree in Psychology or a relevant related field